Fresh and Healthy Summer Garden Chili

 Directions

 Heat oil in a large dutch oven or pot over medium high heat.
-Add ground turkey and cook until browned, about 10 minutes.
+Add meat and cook until browned, about 10 minutes.
 Add onion, bell pepper, and garlic, and cook for another 5 minutes, stirring occasionally, until onion and pepper are soft.

 Stir in beans, corn, and zucchini.
 Cover and let cook for 20 more minutes.
 Season to taste with salt.